Rabbits in Australia: Biological measures

 In 1950, following research conducted by Frank Fenner, myxoma virus was deliberately released into the rabbit population, causing it to drop from an estimated 600 million to around 100 million.
 Growing genetic resistance in the remaining rabbits had allowed the population to recover to 200–300 million by 1991.

 To combat that trend, over three years from June 1991, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) comprehensively tested the potential of a Calicivirus, which causes rabbit haemorrhagic disease (RHD), for biological control of wild rabbits.
 The virus escaped from a quarantine compound on Wardang Island, South Australia, where the field tests were being carried out, and by late October 1995, it was recorded in rabbits at Yunta and Gum Creek, in north-eastern South Australia.
 By the winter of 1996, the virus was established in Victoria, New South Wales, the Northern Territory and Western Australia.
 The virus was discovered in these areas by analyzing livers of dead rabbits.
 The success of the virus was found to be higher in dry areas, because of a benign calicivirus found in the colder, wetter areas of Australia, which was immunising rabbits against the more virulent form.

 A legal vaccine exists in Australia for RHD, but no cure is known for either myxomatosis or RHD, and many affected pets have to be euthanized.
 In Europe, where rabbits are farmed on a large scale, they are protected against myxomatosis and calicivirus with a genetically modified virus developed in Spain.

 A team headed by virologist Francisco Parra, working with the University of Oviedo, in Asturias, northern Spain, identified a new variant of the virus in 2012.
 The pathogen, a new strain of K5 (RHDV1), is both extremely lethal and highly contagious.
 In 2017, it was released by Australian authorities at around 600 points on the continent.
 Owners of domestic rabbits were advised to vaccinate their animals.

 In southern Europe, the scarcity of rabbits threatens the conservation of endangered predator species higher up the food chain, that depend on small game such as rabbits.
 These include the Iberian lynx and the Iberian imperial eagle.
 For this reason, biological warfare against rabbits in Australia is a serious concern for conservation activities in other parts of the world.

+The cost of rabbit vaccination substantially raises the cost of rabbit meat in Australia; from 2004 to 2014, the number of farms dropped from 80 to 4, and the meat has become a rarity.